clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/hyper-v.rst

 Enable Hyper-V
 **************

-Please refer to the `Microsoft documentation`_ to enable and configure *Hyper-V* on your machine.
+Please refer to `Install Hyper-V on Windows 10`_ to enable and configure *Hyper-V* on your machine.

 Create a virtual network